-The current trustees are: Ron Barden (Northamptonshire AM); Eva Deregowska (North Scotland AM); Vernon Frost (Westminster Meeting); Kim Goode (Luton and Leighton AM); Tim James (Hampshire and the Islands AM); Jon Lyon (Mid-Somerset AM); Christine Pryer (Kingston and Wandsworth AM); Anita Whitfield (Southwark, Lewisham and Bromley AM).
+Our current trustees are: Ron Barden (Northamptonshire AM); David Barry (Sussex East AM); Eva Deregowska (North Scotland AM); Tim James (Hampshire and the Islands AM); Jon Lyon (Mid-Somerset AM); and Christine Pryer (Kingston and Wandsworth AM).

-The current Director is Alison Mather (Bristol AM).
+Our current Director is: Alison Mather (Bristol AM).

 History & development

 The Charity was formed in 1870 as the Friends Temperance Union and expressed the witness of many Quakers for total abstinence.
-Moral Welfare was added to the title in the 1960s and the name was changed again in the 1990s when the title Quaker Action on Alcohol and Drugs was adopted.
-QAAD also continues the long-standing Quaker concern with the problems and addictive behaviours that can arise from gambling.
+Moral Welfare was added to the title in the 1960s and the name was changed again, to Quaker Action on Alcohol and Drugs, in the 1990s.
+QAAD’s focus also continues the long-standing Quaker concern with the problems and addictive behaviours that can arise from gambling.